knpuniversity/symfony2-rest/knpu/episode5/virtual-property.md

 app, will having these extra fields be helpful?
 Or, if you're API is for a JavaScript frontend like ReactJS, then build your API to make React happy.

-## Adding an ExlcusionPolicy
+## Adding an ExclusionPolicy

 Let's assume that we do *not* want those embedded objects.
 First, hide them!
 In the `Battle` entity, we need to add some serialization exclusion rules.
 Since we do this via annotations, we need a `use` statement.
 Here's an easy way to get the correct `use` statement without reading the docs.
 I know that one of the annotations is called `ExclusionPolicy`.
-Add `use ExlusionPolicy` and let it autocomplete.
+Add `use ExclusionPolicy` and let it autocomplete.
 Now, remove the `ExclusionPolicy` ending and add `as Serializer`.

 Now, above the class, add `@Serializer\ExclusionPolicy("all")`: now *no* properties will